fxschaefer/ejpt/README.md

 ### DNS Zone Transfers
 A DNS Zone Transfer is the process to move zone Files from one DNS-Server to another.
 If misconfigured and left unsecured, this functionality can be abused by attackers to copy the zone files from the primary DNS server to another DNS server.
 A DNS Zone transfer can provide penetrations testers with a holistic view of an organizations network layout.
+- dnsenum example.com -> tries also to perform a Zone transfer
+- dig axfr @NAMESERVER DOMAIN -> axfr is the Zone Transfer Switch
+- fierce -dns hackersploit.org -> DNS Bruteforce

+### Host Discovery with NMAP
+- sN Option -> No Port-Scan Option, only Host discovery (Also known as Ping Scan or Ping Sweep) [nmap -sn 10.0.0.0/16]
+-
+-